smartfog/fogflow/doc/en/source/start.rst

 	- register a service topology via FogFlow Task Designer

-	- registery a service topology by sending a NGSI update to the FogFlow Context Management system
+	- register a service topology by sending a NGSI update to the FogFlow Context Management system

 	More details can be seen in :ref:`topology-registration`.